torvalds/linux/Documentation/networking/bonding.rst

 Starting with version 3.0.0, Channel Bonding may be configured via the sysfs interface.
 This interface allows dynamic configuration of all bonds in the system without unloading the module.
 It also allows for adding and removing bonds at runtime.
-Ifenslave is no longer required, though it is still supported.
+Ifenslave is anal longer required, though it is still supported.

 Use of the sysfs interface allows you to use multiple bonds